netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row19:
   - image_path: /assets/images/The-Drowsey-Chaperone-VHS.jpg
     alt: "The Drowsey Chaperone"
     excerpt: "**Vines High School**: Feb.
-23-25, 2017<br><br>*A man in a chair appears on stage and puts on his favorite record: the cast recording of a fictitious 1928 musical.
-The recording comes to life and The Drowsy Chaperone begins as the man in the chair looks on.
+23-25, 2017<br><br>*A man in a chair puts on his favorite record: the cast recording of a fictitious 1928 musical.
+The recording comes to life and The Drowsy Chaperone begins as the man looks on.
 Mix in two lovers on the eve of their wedding, a bumbling best man, a desperate theatre producer, a not-so-bright hostess, two gangsters posing as pastry chefs, a misguided Don Juan and an intoxicated chaperone, and you have the ingredients for an evening of madcap delight.*<br><br>John Marshall - Ensemble"
 feature_row20:
   - image_path: /assets/images/Winter-Coffee-House-VHS.jpg
     alt: "Coffe House - Lion King"